Montaukett: 17th century

-In 1637, during the Pequot War, the Montauketts sided with the Settlers for protection, but Cockenoe, a Montaukett native, was captured and wound up working with John Eliot in Boston in the 1640s to translate the first parts of the Eliot Indian Bible, before returning to Long Island.
+In 1637, during the Pequot War, the Montauketts sided with the settlers for protection, but Cockenoe, a Montaukett native, was captured and wound up working with John Eliot in Boston in the 1640s to translate the first parts of the Eliot Indian Bible, before returning to Long Island.

-In 1639 during the aftermath of the war, a settler-colonist Lion Gardiner purchased an island from the Montaukett chief Wyandanch and named it Gardner's Island.
+In 1639, during the aftermath of the war, settler-colonist Lion Gardiner purchased an island from the Montaukett chief Wyandanch and named it Gardiner's Island.
 It is one of the largest privately owned islands in the United States.

-In 1648 the Settlers purchased from Connecticut the lands that would become the town of East Hampton, with the western boundary of today's Hither Hills State Park is also known as the 1648 purchase line, leaving only the lands to the east to the point for the Montaukett.
+In 1648, the settlers purchased from Connecticut the lands that would become the town of East Hampton, with the western boundary of today's Hither Hills State Park (also known as the 1648 purchase line), leaving only the lands to the east of the point for the Montaukett.

-Through the 1650s as the white settlement was expanding, the Montaukett population was in decline.
-In 1653, Narragansetts under Ninigret attacked and burned the Montaukett village, killing 30 Montaukett warriors and capturing fourteen prisoners including one of Chief Wyandanch's daughters.
-The daughter was recovered with the aid of Lion Gardiner (who in turn was given a large portion of Smithtown, New York in appreciation).
-The Montauketts, ravaged by smallpox and fearing extermination by the Narragansetts, were provided temporary refuge by white settlers in East Hampton.
+Throughout the 1650s, as the white settlement was expanding, the Montaukett population was in decline.
+In 1653, Narragansetts under Ninigret attacked and burned the Montaukett village, killing thirty Montaukett warriors and capturing fourteen prisoners, including one of Chief Wyandanch's daughters.
+The daughter was recovered with the aid of Lion Gardiner, who in turn was given a large portion of present-day Smithtown, New York, in appreciation.
+The Montaukett, ravaged by smallpox and fearing extermination by the Narragansett, were provided temporary refuge by white settlers in East Hampton.
 Many short but famous battles ensued.
 Fort Pond Bay derives its name from a Montaukett "fort" on its shores.

 After 1653, three different groups of East Hampton colonial settlers purchased Native land, each expanding East Hampton rights further and further east.
-(Further purchase agreements were entered into in 1660, 1661, 1672 and 1686 which, among other things, allowed Easthampton townsmen to graze cattle on the Montaukett lands.)
+Further purchase agreements were entered into in 1660, 1661, 1672 and 1686 which, among other things, allowed Easthampton townsmen to graze cattle on the Montaukett lands.